 Use a spreadsheet to solve eqs.
 (4.1a) and (4.2).

+Check: Physics and units are reasonable.
 Exposition: The difference between both formulas are very small - often smaller than other uncertainties in measurements of temperature or humidity.
 So you can be confident using either equation.

 HIGHER MATH • Clausius-Clapeyron Eq.